Gobabis: Economy and infrastructure

 Gobabis is in the heart of the cattle farming area.
 A statue of a large Brahman bull with the inscription "Cattle Country" greets visitors to the town.

 Gobabis continues to grow as a town due to goods being transported from the mines of landlocked Botswana to the Namibian port of Walvis Bay, and furthermore from consumer goods being imported into Namibia from Gauteng in South Africa.
 The transport route is known as the Trans-Kalahari Corridor.
 Gobabis is connected to the Namibian railway system.
-The passenger train that used to run to the capital Windhoek four times a week, no longer takes passengers.
+The passenger train that used to run to the capital Windhoek four times a week no longer takes passengers.
 The town hosts a state hospital, a state clinic and a private hospital, banking and shopping facilities.
 Legare Stadium is located in the town.

 Politics

 Local

 Gobabis is governed by a municipal council that has seven seats.
 The town has its own local party, the Gobabis Residents' Association (GRA) which won three council seats in the 1998 local authority election and one seat in 2004.

+The first local elections run in Namibia, the 1992 local elections, was won by SWAPO which obtained 1,398 votes and gained four seats.
+The Democratic Turnhalle Alliance (DTA) came second with 1,178 votes and three seats.
+The 1998 local authority elections saw SWAPO win again.
+It obtained three seats with 925 votes.
+The local GRA also obtained three seats (655 votes), and the DTA got the remaining seat with 364 votes.

 The 2015 local authority election was won by SWAPO which gained 3,077 votes and five seats.
 One seat each was won by the Democratic Turnhalle Alliance (DTA, 682 votes) and the National Unity Democratic Organisation (NUDO, 153 votes).
 SWAPO also won the 2020 local authority election but lost majority control over the municipal council.
 It obtained 1,986 votes and gained three seats.
 One seat each went to the Landless People's Movement (LPM, a new party registered in 2018, 818 votes), the GRA (681 votes), NUDO (440 votes) and the Popular Democratic Movement (PDM), formerly DTA, with 338 votes.